mikestowe/CPHL/README.md

     - *schema*: the URL to the schema for this format
 - *docHref*: the URL to online documentation for this action
 - *code*: an array of available code libraries for this action
+  - *{language}*
-  - *{language}*: the URL of the code library accessible to the client
+    - href: the URL of the code library accessible to the client
+    - *version*: the version of the code
+    - *md5*: md5 of the code for quick comparison
+    - *expiration*: timestamp of when the code cache expires
+    - *recordSpecific*: true/false bool if the code can be used for similiar operations across different records

 <h5>Reserved Names</h5>
 Within the _links collections certain key names are reserved for specific actions.
 These are based on the most commonly used hypermedia links, as well as CRUD for that specific collection/ item.
 They include: